crossplane/crossplane/design/one-pager-composition-environment-beta.md

   properly behave in case of multiple Composite resources using the same Composition, resulting in multiple EnvironmentConfigs being created.
-- D: needs to be actively supported by providers, and there is a will to drop it one day to reduce the maintenance burden possibly; usually, they don’t cross a single provider’s boundaries.
+- D: needs to be actively supported by providers, and there is a will to drop it one day to reduce the maintenance burden possibly; usually, they don't cross a single provider's boundaries.

 For these reasons, a [discussion](https://github.com/crossplane/crossplane/issues/4583) has been